The New Forest Reptile Centre is now open right through the Spring and Summer until September 30th

-Specially created display enclosures allow you to safely study these animals.
+Specially created display enclosures allow you to study these animals in close-up.

 We have the only collection of all the native lizards, snakes, frogs and toads, including Britain's only venomous snake - the adder - and rarest lizard - the sand lizard.

-In addition to reptiles and amphibians, the New Forest Reptile Centre is home to 'A Date With Nature in the New Forest' (Now closed until spring 2015)which affords an opportunity to see birds of prey close up on nest cams.
-This project is a collaboration between the RSPB, along with the New Forest National Park Authority, the Forestry Commission and Carnyx Wild.
-Please visit us in 2015.
+In addition to reptiles and amphibians, the New Forest Reptile Centre is home to 'A Date With Nature in the New Forest' which affords an opportunity to see birds of prey intimately on nest cams.
+This project is a collaboration between the RSPB along with the New Forest National Park Authority, the Forestry Commission and Carnyx Wild.

 Take your very own 'ranger' out in the New Forest by downloading the New Forest Reptile Centre Podcast for your MP3 player by clicking here.

 4 StarsAnonymous, 3/Jun/2016

 I visited here today with my 5 year old grandson and his friend.
 We saw 3 adders, frogs, a sand lizard and a natterjack toad.
 The boys loved it, the staff were very friendly and helpful - we'll definitely visit again.

 5 StarsAmanda, 17/Apr/2016

 We have visited here a few times with our 4 year old and always enjoy it.
 We were lucky enough to see 3 adders, 2 sand lizards and a slow worm on our recent visit.
 The staff are always friendly and there are plenty of birds to spot too.
 Also toilets, nice picnic benches and nearby trail.
 We'll be back soon no doubt

 We tried to visit in the summer but we're unable to find you.
 We asked a couple of local people in the nearby forest carpark and they were unable to help!,